What this means in practice:

 Total comprehensive result (£ million)

 We operate defined benefit pension schemes in the UK and Ireland, both of which are closed to future accrual.
 These schemes are valued each year-end and actuarial gains or losses are taken to comprehensive income.
-This year, the actuarial losses amounted to £16.9m, driven by the effect of low bond yields on the discount rate used to value the pension liabilities.
+This year, the actuarial gains amounted to £4.6m, which was driven by a change in the financial assumptions e.g. small increase in the discount rate and a fall in the inflation rate.

 Funds and reserves (£ million)

 Council has a long-term target to build the Accumulated Fund to 60 days of operating expenditure.
-At March 2017, the Accumulated Fund represented 62 days of operating expenditure before actuarial pension adjustments.
+At March 2018, the Accumulated Fund represented 77 days of operating expenditure.

-More detailed financial information is available in our ACCA Consolidated Financial Statements.
+More detailed financial information is available in ACCA Consolidated Financial Statements.